What is IPv6, and why should business owners care about becoming IPv6 Ready?

 IT staff skills in IPv6 are generally low because few have had the opportunity to work with it.

 It is possible to encapsulate IPv6 within an IPV4 packet, so using an IPv4 connection is possible, but this is more complicated and has a performance overhead.

 Moving to IPv6 is a complex task which requires meticulous planning and execution.
 Existing Internet connections will need to be either upgraded or possibly replaced with either a different technology or a different provider.
-When installing new connections, installing IPv6 compatible services will save changes later.
-When buying new equipment like routers, switches, printers etc. make sure they are IPv6 ready.
+When installing new connections, installing IPv6-compatible services will save changes later.
+When buying new equipment like routers, switches, printers etc., ensure they are IPv6-ready.
 All modern computers using Windows, Apple or Linux have been IPv6 compatible for years.
-Even Windows XP was IPv6 compatible
+Even Windows XP was IPv6 compatible.

 It takes time to migrate.
-Once suitable connections and equipment are in place, then migration can be planned.
-As this technology is still relatively uncommon, especially in the SME sector, testing for both functionality and security are essential.
-Due to IPv6 not using NAT firewall rules need to be planned very carefully.
+Once suitable connections and equipment are in place, migration can be planned.
+As this technology is still relatively uncommon, especially in the SME sector, testing for functionality and security is essential.
+Due to IPv6 not using NAT, firewall rules need to be planned very carefully.